lalitnayyar/opensourceaimodels/introtohuggingfaceinference/README.md

 ```

 Head over to https://vitejs.dev/ to learn more about configuring vite

+## Code Description

+This project demonstrates how to use Hugging Face's inference API with a simple frontend application.
+The main components of the project include:

+- `src/App.js`: The main React component that handles user input and displays the results.
+- `src/api.js`: Contains functions to interact with the Hugging Face API.
+- `src/styles.css`: Basic styling for the application.

 ## About Scrimba

 At Scrimba our goal is to create the best possible coding school at the cost of a gym membership! 💜